mounicavce/BEE/index.md

 After the completion of the course, the student will be able to:

-A7209.1.
+A8204.1.
 Apply network reduction techniques and knowledge of alternating quantities to calculate current, Voltage and Power for complex circuits..

-A7209.2.
+A8204.2.
 Analyze the electrical circuits using Nodal Analysis, Mesh Analysis and Network Theorems.

+A8204.3.Analyze the characteristics of DC machines, AC Machines and 1-Phase Transformers.

-A7209.3.
-Test and analyze the characteristics of DC machines.
+A8204.4.
+Test the performance of DC Machines, 1-Phase Transformers and AC Machines.

-A7209.4.
-Analyze the operation and characteristics of electronic devices.

-A7209.5.
-Apply theorems of Boolean algebra to simplify a digital circuit.

 # <a name="syllabus">Syllabus</a>